timholy/ProgressMeter.jl/README.md

     sleep(0.1)
 end
 ```
-This will display the number of calls to `update!` until `finish!` is called.
+This will display the number of calls to `next!` until `finish!` is called.

 If your counter does not monotonically increases, you can also set the counter by hand.
 ```julia